AbuSalehFaysal/my-journey-to-product-management/README.md

 ## Validation

 Validation in Product Management refers to a step that ensures product is meeting the customers needs.
 We have to do this before the development of the product to avoid mistakes.

+## Execution

+Execution in Product Management refers to implementation of the plans.
+It involves resource management, working with different teams, budgeting and make sure the product is aligned with the business needs.

 ---